SummerCo0L/Semantic_search_BERTopic_Snowflake/README.md

 ## Overview

-The project consists of two main components:
+The project consists of a few main components:
 1. **Data Ingestion and Transformation**: Implemented using Snowflake's SQL and Snowpark worksheets for Extract, Load, and Transform (ELT) processes.
 2. **Semantic Search**: Utilizes pre-trained language model "all-MiniLM-L6-v2" for text embedding and computing cosine-similarity scores.
-3. **Topic Modelling**: Utilizes the BERTopic framework to identify and extract hidden themes and topics from the document corpus.
+3. **Topic Modelling**: Utilizes the BERTopic framework/ model to identify and extract hidden themes and topics from the document corpus.

 ## Stored Procedures